sginko/sginko/README.md

 ### 👨‍💻 About Me

-I am a motivated and detail-oriented **Backend Developer** with a strong foundation in Java, Spring Boot, and PostgreSQL.
+I am a motivated and detail-oriented Backend Developer with a strong foundation in Java, Spring Boot, and PostgreSQL.
 My focus is on creating reliable and scalable server-side applications.
 I am currently completing my backend development courses and actively seeking opportunities to apply my knowledge in real-world projects.
 I'm looking for internships or entry-level roles where I can continue to develop my skills, gain hands-on experience, and grow as a developer.

+At the moment, I am working on a billing/invoice management application, where I am applying my skills in backend development and enhancing my understanding of building robust financial software solutions.

 I am eager to contribute to projects, collaborate with experienced professionals, and continuously learn by exploring new technologies and best practices in software development.

-- 💡 Open to collaborations in open-source projects and always eager to contribute to the developer community.
+💡 Open to collaborations in open-source projects and always eager to contribute to the developer community.

 ---